AssuranceMaladieSec/CertStreamMonitor/README.md

 - `certstreammonitor.py`
   - this script runs as a daemon.
-  - reading the certstream feed, it selects hostnames covered by certificates that match your criteria (SearchKeyWords parameter in conf).
+  - reading the certstream feed from [CertStream service](https://certstream.calidog.io/) provided by [Calidog Security](https://calidog.io/) (thanks so much for this!), it selects hostnames covered by certificates that match your criteria (SearchKeyWords parameter in conf).
   - it writes these hostnames along with its certificate relevant informations to the database.
 - `scanhost.py`
   - this script can be executed as often as you like.